Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Computational Efficiency Analysis

 \section{Computational Efficiency Analysis}

-Since DZ-TA adds only a static bias term to the attention logits, it introduces negligible overhead.

-Compared to standard DPO, DZ-TDPO increases training time by only ~15.4\% (due to the dynamic coefficient calculation and all-MiniLM-L6-v2 model).
-Peak VRAM usage remains identical as no new large matrices are introduced.
+Since DZ-TA adds only a static bias term to the attention logits, it introduces negligible computational overhead.
+Compared to standard DPO, DZ-TiDPO increases training time by approximately 15.4\%, primarily due to the pre-computation of semantic coefficients via the \texttt{all-MiniLM-L6-v2} encoder.
+Peak training VRAM usage remains nearly identical (+0.3\%) as no additional learnable parameter matrices are introduced, ensuring compatibility with standard consumer-grade hardware.

-While the training phase utilizes an auxiliary SBERT model to compute dynamic temperature schedules, this module is discarded after alignment.
-The inference process is purely self-contained.

-During inference, the DZ-TA bias can be pre-computed or fused into the positional encoding kernel.
-Thus, the token generation speed (tokens/sec) is statistically indistinguishable from the base model.